Home insurance in Ontario: Get a quote and buy online

 If you

 First Claim Forgiveness.
-This means your rate won’t increase after your first claim.
+This means your rate won’t increase due to your first claim.
 We’ll pretend it didn’t even happen.

 Replacement Cost Guarantee.
 You’ll have the flexibility to settle claims at